I'm missing some transactions or there are no new transactions when downloading from my bank

 First, confirm how your bank creates your transactions:

-Some banks only allow downloads to Quicken at the time your statement is ready.
-In this case, transactions that are after your last full statement cant download into Quicken.
+Some banks only allow downloads to Quicken after the statement closing date.
+In this case, transactions that occur after your last full statement won't download into Quicken.

 To confirm this: